photo/frontend/documentation/faq/Faq.markdown

 Frequently asked questions
 =======================

-This is a list of common questions that people have about OpenPhoto.
+This is a list of common questions that people have about The OpenPhoto Project.
 If you have one which is not on this list send us a message via <a href="http://twitter.com/openphoto">Twitter</a> or <a href="mailto:hello@openphoto.me">email</a>.

 ### What exactly is OpenPhoto?

-The short answer is that OpenPhoto is a way to store and share your photos without giving up control and ownership of them.

-The long answer is that OpenPhoto consists of two parts: a specification and an implementation.

-The specification is a set of guidelines that define exactly how your photos are stored, how they are accessed and much more.
-This helps make the entire system open and enables other developers to build functionality on top of your photos.
-The documentation makes up the majority of the specification.

-The implementation is code which adheres to the specification and provides functionality.
-The OpenPhoto.me website is an example where the funtionality provided is the ability to store and share photos.
-Another example would be if a developer created an Instagram like application adhering to the specification.
-That would be another implementation which provides the functionality of easily sharing photos from your phone with filters.
+tl;dr Dropbox for your photos

+OpenPhoto lets you aggregate, archive, organize your photos using your personal cloud accounts such as Dropbox or Amazon S3.

+#### Aggregate

+OpenPhoto import tools help you rescue your photos from 3rd party services (including OpenPhoto itself).
+Easily and seamlessly import your photos from Flickr, Picasa, Facebook or Smugmug.

+#### Archive

+By using OpenPhoto all of your photos are being stored into your storage accounts.
+This means they're archived for good.
+It's the master shoebox for all of your photos and you can relax that it'll always be available to you.

+#### Organize

+OpenPhoto automatically does some organization of your photos by date and location.
+You can add additional organization by adding tags to your photos or putting them into folders.

 ----------------------------------------